 Worcestershire sauce as we know it today was developed by two chemists, John Lea and William Perrins, in Worcester England.
 While trying to develop a vinegar based seasoning sauce Lea and Perrins abandoned their first batch, which they deemed unsuccessful, and stored it in their basement.
 Some time later, they discovered the bottles, tasted the sauce again, and found that through fermentation the flavor had developed into a deliciously complex savory sauce.

 The popularity of this fermented sauce quickly spread and by 1837 the sauce was fully commercialized.
 Today the Lea & Perrins brand of Worcestershire sauce is sold in over 75 countries worldwide and several manufacturers have produced their own version of the savory sauce.

 Prior to opening the bottle, Worcestershire sauce can be stored at room temperature.
-Once the bottle is opened, Worcestershire sauce should be refrigerated to preserve flavor.
-The general shelf life of Worcestershire sauce is approximately two years, after which it may begin to loose flavor and aroma.
+Once the bottle is opened, it should be refrigerated to preserve flavor.
+The general shelf life of Worcestershire sauce is approximately two years, after which it may begin to lose flavor and aroma.
 Most Worcestershire sauces will come with a "best by" date printed on the bottle, which indicates when the best flavor and quality can be expected.